Portable Microhaplotype Object (PMO)

 text_meta_to_json_meta - Convert text file meta to JSON Meta

-excel_meta_to_json_meta - Convert excel file meta to JSON Meta
+excel_meta_to_json_meta - Convert Excel file meta to JSON Meta

 extractors_from_pmo

-extract_pmo_with_select_targets - Extract from PMO specific targets
+extract_pmo_with_select_targets - Extract specific targets

-extract_pmo_with_read_filter - Extract from PMO with a read filter
+extract_pmo_with_read_filter - Extract with a read filter

 working_with_multiple_pmos